a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 Nursery Phonics at Little Learners

 • Will the parents understand the benefits?
-They are more ambitious to see letters introduced?
+They are more ambitious to see letters introduced

 Phonics in Nursery- A super simple progression

-All phonics in nursery needs to folllow a simple progression of prephonic skills.
-This ensures preschoolers experience success at every step along the way.
+This ensures preschoolers experience success at every step along the way and are ready for reading.

 an image of the six step super sounds phase 1 phonics progression map